angelogener/angelogener/README.md

 Contributed feature engineering and supported model experimentation for subject-level classification.

 ### 🏐 **VolleyBot Session Scheduler (Early Build)**
 Built a Python + SQL tool to automate team balancing and session scheduling.
+Integrated SQL with help from collaborators and deployed the bot with a persistent runtime to keep it running 24/7.
-Reduced registration bottlenecks by **80%** and optimized coordination for **60+ players**.
+Reduced registration bottlenecks by 80% and improved coordination for 60+ players.

 ---